goliatone/esp8266-cli/README.md

 # An ESP8266 command line interface.

-Administer the file system and more on an ESP8266 that is flashed with [NodeMcu firmware](https://github.com/nodemcu/nodemcu-firmware).
+Flash [NodeMcu firmware](https://github.com/nodemcu/nodemcu-firmware) on a ESP8266 board, administer the file system and more.

 <!--
 >Noun	1.
 E.S.P. - apparent power to perceive things that are not present to the sensesE.S.P. - apparent power to perceive things that are not present to the senses